Optimal local laws and CLT for the circular Riesz gas: Preliminaries

-Given $a\neq 0,-1,-2,\ldots$, one can extend in a unique manner $\zeta(\cdot,a)$ into a meromorphic function on the whole complex plane with a unique pole at $s=1$, which is simple with a residue equal to $1$.
+Given $a\neq 0,-1,-2,\ldots$, one can uniquely extend $\zeta(\cdot,a)$ into a meromorphic function on the full complex plane with a unique pole at $s=1$, which is simple with a residue equal to $1$.
 This function is called the Hurwitz zeta function \cite{berndt}.